Home

 During World War Two, Canada Cross on the New Forest was regularly used as a gathering area for all the Canadian soldiers who were stationed on the New Forest.

-This was a special place as church services were held for all denominations and today the Canada Cross Memorial site is regularly visited, and flowers laid, in memory of the canadians who served during WW11 in this area.
+This was a special place as church services were held for all denominations and today the Canada Cross Memorial site is regularly visited and flowers laid, in memory of the Canadian servicemen who served during WW11 in this area.

 If you look at an Ordnance Survey map of the area you should be able to spot it or have a look via WikiMapia